UvaPrakash/docker-tutorial/markdown/docker_slide.md

 <h3 style="color: #42affa;">Docker Daemon</h3>
 - The *Docker daemon* (`dockerd`) is a server, listens for Docker API requests.
 - Manages Docker objects such as images, containers, networks and volumes.
+- The background service running on the host that manages building, running and distributing Docker containers.

 --